Watch Our CPAP Mask Overview Video!

 There are four other types of CPAP masks that are less commonly used.
 These are hybrid, oral, nasal prong, and total face.

 Hybrid masks are a combination full face and pillow mask.
 They use nasal pillows and an oral mask to seal around the mouth.
-Because of this, they masks have an open field of view and allow anyone to read a book or watch TV.
+Because of this, their masks have an open field of view and allow anyone to read a book or watch TV.
 Some full face users find it difficult to switch to this type of mask though, feeling that the nasal pillows cause nasal irritation.

 Oral facemasks cover the mouth only and do not cover the nose at all.
 Oral masks are not as popular as the full face type because you actually have to bite down on the mask while you sleep.
 Some individuals have also found that the air intake can get blown out the nose, which isn't comfortable.